creaturenex/carbon_reddit/README.md

 now shrink the window so the navbar disappears and the navbar burger menu appears.

+Click the burger and you should see the menus reappear

 <!-- show image of burger menu -->

+git status
+git add .
+git commit -m "generated link scaffold" git checkout main git merge feature/link_scaffold git push

 ## Styling